Laura Amy Flashes Underboob In Sexy Braless Selfies

 Followers also took notice of Laura’s furry companion, leaving compliments for her cat as well.

-“You cat is so cute,” penned one Instagram user, who accompanied their post with a string of clapping-hands, heart-eyes, and two-hearts emoji.
+“Your cat is so cute,” penned one user, who accompanied their post with a string of clapping-hands, heart-eyes, and two-hearts emoji.

 “Say hi to kitty,” said another follower, adding a heart-eyes and fire emoji.